Stepping into the client's shoes: a 3 minute exercise

 If you understand what you're offering and who you're offering it to, these questions will answer themselves.

 So, before you do anything, you need to understand what product or service you're marketing.

-Your task is to get into the nitty gritty, list ALL the benefits, a few 'before and after' ideal scenarios, the process of working with you and why you're providing your service/product.
+Your task is to go deeper into the benefits of what you provide.
+List them ALL, a few 'before and after' ideal scenarios, the process of working with you and why you're providing your service/product.
 Some of this may end up on your website, but for now, it's just for you.